How to install your HTML email signature in Outlook 2016 on Windows

 Install: Advanced Guide (Recommended)

-- the Signature Installer App can't find your email account
+- your Signature Installer App can't find your email account

 - you want images to be less blurry

-- you don't want images to show as attachments in some macOS email clients
+- you want images to not show as attachments in some macOS email clients

 - you want your images to update when making changes from your Email Signature Rescue dashboard